social-streets/the-slice/site-template/src/data/articles/bethnal-green-fire-station.md

 ---
-section: bethnal-green
+section: roman-road
 title: "Behind the red doors of Bethnal Green Fire Station"
-publicationDate: "2023-11-20"
+publicationDate: "2019-07-27"
 categories:
+  - "culture"
+  - "life"
   - "local"
 tags:
   - "features"
+  - "society-today"
 featuredImage: "/images/Bethnal-Green-Fire-Station-Roman-Road-08-1.jpg"
 ---

 They say a busy station is a happy station, and if they’re right Bethnal Green Fire Station on Roman Road is a very happy station indeed.
 We go behind the scenes with local photographer Tom Keeling.

 The crew used to be based at what is now the [London Buddhist Centre](https://romanroadlondon.com/london-buddhist-centre-east-london/), which opened in 1889.
 Given the old station was built to the specifications of horse-drawn fire engines it’s no real surprise a new one was built in the late 1960s.
-That’s the concrete Bauhaus number you see on the Roman today, and which has sent crews to many major incidents in London over the past half century – the King’s Cross fire, 7/7, and Grenfell among them.
+That’s the concrete Bauhaus number you see on the Roman today, and which has sent crews to many major incidents in London over the past half century - the King’s Cross fire, 7/7, and Grenfell among them.

-The building is orderly and spacious, with just a few touches that date it – long disused lights embedded in the ceiling, a booth in the drill tower where hoses were left to dry when they were still made out of canvas.
+The building is orderly and spacious, with just a few touches that date it - long disused lights embedded in the ceiling, a booth in the drill tower where hoses were left to dry when they were still made out of canvas.
 They’re made of rubber now.
 Old and new blend seamlessly.
 Teleprinters and iPads each have their part to play.

 There are private flats built over the back of the station that used to be for firefighters and their families.
 David Carnegie, one of the station’s four Watch Managers, was born when his parents were living in a flat at Belsize Fire Station.
 He shows us around.
 The phrase ‘man mountain’ was made for the likes of Carnegie.
 He is proud to work at Bethnal Green Fire Station.
 Everyone is.
-Some firefighters travel past ten, or twelve stations to get to Bethnal Green.
+Some firefighters travel past ten, twelve stations to get to Bethnal Green.

-There are two engines at the station – one of which is a specially equipped fire rescue unit.
-The backs of the trucks are like endless Swiss army knives.
+There are two engines at the station - one of which is a specially equipped fire rescue unit.
+The backs of the trucks are like endless swiss army knives.
 Inflatable boats, jaws of life, Tirfor winches, jacks, compressed air cylinders, popup decontamination showers, you name it.

 Firefighter Dave Egan has been at the station for 18 years.
 He walks us through every gizmo with encyclopedic knowledge.
 ‘Do I sound like I know what I’m talking about?’ he jokes.
 He does.

 Firefighter TJ O’Sullivan joins us on the tour, listening as keenly as we do.
 O’Sullivan is the newest recruit at the station.
 He’d been there six weeks when we dropped by.
 He’s young and hardworking and earnest, and older heads clearly love him for it.

 It’s all business on the ground floor and garage, but the station gets homey upstairs.
-Firefighters have nurtured a small garden on the patio between the drill tower and the main building, complete with a helmet plant pot.
+Firefighters have nurtured a small garden on the patio between the drill tower and main building, complete with a helmet plant pot.
 Inside the walls are covered with photos and certificates and trophies.
-In the lounge, there’s a 100-movie scratch poster.
+In the lounge there’s a 100 movie scratch poster.
 They’ve got through about half.

 The station had a cook until eight years ago; now the firefighters take turns.
 ‘Cooking dinner is always a thankless job,’ says Station Manager Mark Jordan, laughing.
 ‘It’s never good enough.’